Flintro/Long-Term-Sovereign-Debt/README.md

 I extend that code to solve an economy with long term debt, similar to Chatterjee and Eyigungor (2012).

 In the other code file I also allow for some inflation.
 You can see how default sets move even when there is (anticipated) inflation.

+I also have code which solves this economy via the projection method, which I am happy to provide if someone reaches out.